Here's another statistic that will please

-Here's another statistic that will please Tesla fans: The was the fifth best-selling sedan in the US in the third quarter of this year.
+fans: The Model 3 was the fifth best-selling sedan in the US in the third quarter of this year.
 According to data compiled by Bloomberg, the newcomer electric model sold in bigger volumes than some of America's more long-standing and most popular

 .
 No luxury brands even had a sedan in the top 10 sales chart, and as Bloomberg points out, the Model 3 is the only electric car on the list.